generic-github-user/chrestomathy/README.md

 (cf. http://www.rosettacode.org/wiki/Rosetta_Code)

+I eventually hope to provide sample solutions for the following tasks:

+- Prime number searching
+- Simple ASCII plotting
+- Edit distance computation
+- Arbitrary base arithmetic
+- Magic squares
+- Generalized knight's tour

+in each of these languages (subject to change):

+- Rust
+- JavaScript
+- Python
+- Common Lisp
+- C
+- Julia

+(and potentially domain-specific languages like sed and jq for entertainment)

 Ideally, the solutions will be aligned to each language's style and conventions (e.g., include both functional and imperative examples) rather than simple syntactic translations.
 I'm aiming to select tasks that encourage clean,